The transition to electric: A fleet manager’s checklist

 Helping your drivers to go electric is a vital step on your fleet’s journey to net zero.

-To ensure you transition smoothly, it’s important to conduct a thorough assessment for each driver before they make the switch.
-And having all the necessary paperwork in place will help you electrify without any disruption to your business operations.
+To ensure a smooth transition, it’s important to conduct a thorough assessment for each driver before they make the switch.
+Having all the necessary paperwork in place will help you electrify without any disruption to your operations.

 Here’s a handy checklist of the most important things you need to consider.